surajgoel5/PicturesOfPictures/README.md

 # PicturesOfPictures
-Create a collage woverlayed on a central image.
-Its a picture of pictures.
+The program creates a collage by resizing a big picure and seeting each pixel of that big pictre with another smaller picture.

+Results: